Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: determination of model parameters from experimental data

 If $s= 1$,

 In general,

 Here $_2F_1$ is the hypergeometric function.

 In flux qubit experiments, the working point is experimentally tunable by varying the applied flux and $\gamma_c = g\cos\theta$ changes accordingly.
-Thus a plot of $\Gamma_3$ versus $\gamma_c$ would unambigiously determine the distribution of the fluctuators $n(\gamma)$.
+Thus a plot of $\Gamma_3$ versus $\gamma_c$ would unambiguously determine the distribution of the fluctuators $d(\gamma)$.